lammps/lammps/doc/src/compute_reduce_chunk.rst

 means all indices from m to n (inclusive).

 Using a wildcard is the same as if the individual columns of the array had been listed one by one.
-For example, the folowing two compute reduce/chunk commands are equivalent, since the :doc:`compute property/chunk <compute_property_chunk>` command creates a per-atom array with 3 columns:
+For example, the following two compute reduce/chunk commands are equivalent, since the
+:doc:`compute property/chunk <compute_property_chunk>` command creates a per-atom
+array with 3 columns:

 .. code-block:: LAMMPS